Chan Buddhism: Bodhidharma

 Bodhidharma with Dazu Huike.
 Painting by Sesshū Tōyō, 15th century.

-Bodhidharma is recorded as having come into China during the time of Southern and Northern Dynasties to teach a "special transmission outside scriptures" which "did not stand upon words".
+Bodhidharma is recorded as having come into China during the time of the Southern and Northern dynasties to teach a "special transmission outside scriptures" which "did not stand upon words".
 Throughout Buddhist art, Bodhidharma is depicted as a rather ill-tempered, profusely bearded and wide-eyed barbarian.
-He is referred to as "The Blue-Eyed Barbarian" (碧眼胡 (Bìyǎn hú)) in Chinese Chan texts.
-Only scarce historical information is available about him but his hagiography developed when the Chan tradition grew stronger and gained prominence in the early 8th century.
-By this time a lineage of the six ancestral founders of Chan in China was developed.
+He is referred to as "The Blue-Eyed Barbarian" (碧眼胡) in Chan texts.
+Only scarce historical information is available about him, but his hagiography developed when the Chan tradition grew stronger and gained prominence in the early 8th century.
+By this time, a lineage of the six ancestral founders of Chan in China had developed.

 Little contemporary biographical information on Bodhidharma is extant, and subsequent accounts became layered with legend.
-There are three principal sources for Bodhidharma's biography: The Record of the Buddhist Monasteries of Luoyang by Yang Xuanzhi's (楊衒之, 547), Tan Lin's preface to the Long Scroll of the Treatise on the Two Entrances and Four Practices (6th century CE), and Dayi Daoxin's Further Biographies of Eminent Monks (7th century CE).
+There are three principal sources for Bodhidharma's biography: The Record of the Buddhist Monasteries of Luoyang by Yang Xuanzhi (547), Tan Lin's preface to the Two Entrances and Four Practices (6th century), and Dayi Daoxin's Further Biographies of Eminent Monks (7th century).

-These sources vary in their account of Bodhidharma being either "from Persia" (547 CE), "a Brahman monk from South India" (645 CE), "the third son of a Brahman king of South India" (c.
+These sources vary in their account of Bodhidharma being either "from Persia" (547), "a Brahman monk from South India" (645), "the third son of a Brahman king of South India" (c.
 715 CE).
 Some traditions specifically describe Bodhidharma to be the third son of a Pallava king from Kanchipuram.

-The Long Scroll of the Treatise on the Two Entrances and Four Practices written by Tan Lin (曇林; 506–574), contains teachings that are attributed to Bodhidharma.
+The Long Scroll of the Treatise on the Two Entrances and Four Practices, written by Tan Lin (506–574), contains teachings attributed to Bodhidharma.
 The text is known from the Dunhuang manuscripts.
 The two entrances to enlightenment are the entrance of principle and the entrance of practice:

 The entrance of principle is to become enlightened to the Truth on the basis of the teaching.
 One must have a profound faith in the fact that one and the same True Nature is possessed by all sentient beings, both ordinary and enlightened, and that this True Nature is only covered up and made imperceptible [in the case of ordinary people] by false sense impressions".

 The entrance of practice includes the following four increments: